For useful care information click on Guini's picture to get to her BlogTweets by @moonlabradoodle Over The Moon Labradoodles

 A labradoodle is a sensitive dog and training is easy.
 We begin the training process here when the puppy is very young.

 To make sure our labradoodle dogs are of the highest quality we do health testing for both parents.
+Our Little Button Puppy will lead you to the information about our testing.
 Our dogs are all registered with the International Labradoodle Association and come with a health guarantee.
 We stimulate newborn puppies to ensure optimum neurological growth using the Bio Sensor program developed by the US military for their working dogs.

 We are often asked if our puppies are raised in the house or an out building.
 It is a good and important question.
 These are Guinivere's puppies last summer.
 After three weeks of age they come down from the nursery to their new home in the dining room.
 Dinner parties are relegated to the garage until puppies are old enough to be part of the household.